gameCORE & Carlow Regional Youth Service

 ‘E:Game: Fostering Creativity, Innovation and Wellbeing through Technology and Teamwork’, a summer school for young people aged 12-18

-A project run in partnership between IT Carlow and Carlow Regional Youth Service
+A project run in partnership between SETU Carlow and Carlow Regional Youth Service

 The scale of young people’s interest in, and time spent, playing digital games is greater than ever before.
 Young people’s interest in video games presents many new challenges for parents such as cutting down screen time, understanding what games are about, making sure young people game safely and responding to sometimes obsessive behaviour.
 However, young people’s interest in digital gaming also presents opportunities.
 An interest in gaming often leads to young people developing expertise through building their own gaming computers, coding websites and managing online servers.
 Each of these tasks provide the foundation for new forms of creativity and for careers in the digital sector provided young people receive appropriate encouragement and guidance.